udu3324/stm32pe-midi/README.md

 ![image](https://github.com/user-attachments/assets/2c60ebdc-f097-4882-bf1e-23de492c6ce5)

 # BOM
 This is an approximate bill of materials that is a little flexible.
 It would be around $333.27, ±5 dollars in case of shipping or extra taxes/fees.
+Thank you Hack Club - Highway for funding this.

 | Part                       | Cost         | Count | Supplier | Note                                                           | Link                                                                                            |
 |----------------------------|--------------|-------|----------|----------------------------------------------------------------|-------------------------------------------------------------------------------------------------|